AaltoSciComp/scicomp-docs/training/scip/ttt4hpc-2024.rst

 Prerequisites
 -------------
-You won't be able to engange with the exercises and examples of the course if you don't have access to an HPC cluster.
+You won't be able to engage with the exercises and examples of the course if you don't have access to an HPC cluster.
 Usually employers from higher education institutions can always request access to HPC resources.
 If you are unsure, please get in touch with your local support.
 Being familiar with basics tools used with HPC and remote computing is fundamental for this course.
 Familiarize yourself with the Linux command line.
 You should be familiar with basics concepts and rules of HPC systems.
 You can watch our past training on "`Introduction to HPC (aka kickstart) <https://www.youtube.com/watch?v=dThyrEXfAbM&list=PLZLVmS9rf3nMKR2jMglaN4su3ojWtWMVw>`__"

 Credits
 -------